HadeelMabrouk/mongochat/README.md

 # MongoChat

-Simple chat app that uses MongoDB and Socket.io
+Simple chat app that uses MongoDB and Socket.io to answer user's questions about travel procedures

-### Version
-1.0.0

 ## Install Dependencies
 ```bash